RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Mario Kart Wii [RMCE01, RMCP01, RMCJ01, RMCK01]/Course Music Plays in Live View, Spectating Music is Track Music.md

 ## Course Music Plays in Live View/Spectating Music is Track Music

-These codes will play the music of the course of the race that you're spectating.
+These codes will play course music of the race that you're spectating.

 There are three different versions of this code: